alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_057_eng.md

 "I'd like you to handle this"

 When I went to the studio (or rather, workshop) in West Ikebukuro, there were some thick, large-format cuts on the glass reception table.
 The cut bag had "*My Youth in Arcadia*" written on it.
 "Oh!
 Theatrical work!"
 I thought.
-Actually, since I'd only recently started part-time work, I hadn't been allowed to do coloring work on theatrical productions yet.
+Actually, since I'd only recently started part-time work, I hadn't been allowed to do colouring work on theatrical productions yet.

 "I want you to paint these flame cels"

 The president took animation drawings from the cut bag.
 The animation size was over 230 frames, large-format animation.
 About A2 size?
 What was drawn on that animation paper were thin flames running in wavy patterns.
-Basic two-color painting, with 1-2 flames running per animation drawing.
+Basic two-colour painting, with 1-2 flames running per animation drawing.
 With cel layers going up to about ABCDEF.

 I heard these were cuts from prominence or something that appeared in the story's climax.
 There were several cuts like this, apparently divided among several Toei-affiliated finishing companies at the time.

 So the "Kozue Anime" portion of flame cuts was to be painted by me and senior S-ta-san.

-In today's digital coloring era, to put it roughly, there's honestly almost no difference in finished quality between TV and theatrical work based on the painter's skill level, but in the cel coloring era, whether tracing or coloring, technical skill differences showed up clearly in the finished results.
+In today's digital colouring era, to put it roughly, there's honestly almost no difference in finished quality between TV and theatrical work based on the painter's skill level, but in the cel colouring era, whether tracing or colouring, technical skill differences showed up clearly in the finished results.

-So at "Kozue Anime" at the time, only veteran in-house staff and some freelance staff could handle theatrical work coloring.
-There were several freelance staff who could finish tons of frames, but they were at "TV work quality" coloring level, so in principle such people couldn't be given theatrical work.
+So at "Kozue Anime" at the time, only veteran in-house staff and some freelance staff could handle theatrical work colouring.
+There were several freelance staff who could finish tonnes of frames, but they were at "TV work quality" colouring level, so in principle such people couldn't be given theatrical work.

-Writing this might make TV work seem low-level, but "Kozue Anime's" coloring level was actually quite high (I realized this even more after joining Toei Doga and seeing finished cels from other Toei-affiliated finishing companies).
+Writing this might make TV work seem low-level, but "Kozue Anime's" colouring level was actually quite high (I realised this even more after joining Toei Doga and seeing finished cels from other Toei-affiliated finishing companies).

-"This is color tracing, right?"
+"This is colour tracing, right?"
 I asked.

-In cel finishing, pencil-drawn animation is carbon-transferred to cels using trace machines, but so-called "color trace" artwork can't be transferred by trace machines, so you trace the animation artwork placed underneath directly onto cels with pens.
+In cel finishing, pencil-drawn animation is carbon-transferred to cels using trace machines, but so-called "colour trace" artwork can't be transferred by trace machines, so you trace the animation artwork placed underneath directly onto cels with pens.

-At the time, cel finishing workflows often separated "hand tracing" and "coloring" workers, but "Kozue Anime" deliberately didn't separate workers, with the policy that "the person painting does all the tracing too."
-So I thought we'd do all the color tracing for these "flame cuts" too.
+At the time, cel finishing workflows often separated "hand tracing" and "colouring" workers, but "Kozue Anime" deliberately didn't separate workers, with the policy that "the person painting does all the tracing too."
+So I thought we'd do all the colour tracing for these "flame cuts" too.

 But as I wrote earlier, I was still a newcomer who'd just started.
 Would a newcomer's tracing skill be adequate for theatrical work?